mmccoyd/hillside/hillside46/README.md

 * Optional hotswap with Mill-Max switch sockets (not part of PCBA)

+STATUS:
-STATUS: There is a silk screen issue I'm fixing, but the gerbers that KiBot generates should be fine for manufacturing.
+The gerbers that KiBot generates are fine for manufacturing.
-I'm writing up the PCBA order steps as they are not immediately obvious.
+But I'm finishing up the KiBot and PCBA order steps as they are not immediately obvious.

 While the firmware PR works through the process, the Hillside 52 firmware can be used, as they are electrically the same.
 Just the keys in the physically missing row will never get pressed.

 **THIS IS AN INCOMPLETE README.
-Much of the below is still left over from the 52.**
+Some of the below is still left over from the 52.**

 Hillside includes: